(888) 762-8642

 Whole Herbs and Spices

 People often select whole spices when making sausages because they provide texture and are visually aesthetic.
 Please be mindful of the spices in question; smaller whole spices, like mustard or celery seed, add a fun pop of intense flavor but are not overwhelming.
 Some ingredients, like whole peppercorns or allspice berries, are large and can create an unpleasant eating experience.
-If you’re using large, whole ingredients, we recommend that you crack them first.
+If you’re using large, whole ingredients, we recommend cracking them first.
 Smaller pieces are easier to manage.
 Some of the most popular whole herbs and spices used in sausage making are:

 Ground Herbs and Spices